 Yes.
-Parmesan cheese is made from cow’s milk, and cow’s milk is a common food allergen in young children, accounting for about one-fifth of all childhood food allergies in the United States.3 Keep in mind that cheeses made from other ruminants such as sheep, goat, and buffalo may provoke similar allergic reactions to cow’s milk dairy products.4 That said, there’s good news: milk allergy often disappears with time.
-Research shows that the majority of children with cow's milk allergy will outgrow it by age 6 and many babies with milder symptoms of milk protein allergy (which can show up as painless blood in stool) are able to successfully reintroduce cow's milk as early as their first birthday, with the guidance of their doctors.5 6 Note: Aged cheeses generally contain histamines, which may cause rashes in children who are sensitive to them.
+Parmesan cheese is made from cow’s milk, and cow’s milk is a common food allergen in young children, accounting for about one-fifth of all childhood food allergies in the United States.
+Keep in mind that cheeses made from other ruminants such as sheep, goat, and buffalo may provoke similar allergic reactions to cow’s milk dairy products.
+That said, there’s good news: milk allergy often disappears with time.
+Research shows that the majority of children with cow's milk allergy will outgrow it by age 6 and many babies with milder symptoms of milk protein allergy (which can show up as painless blood in stool) are able to successfully reintroduce cow's milk as early as their first birthday, with the guidance of their doctors.
+Note: Aged cheeses generally contain histamines, which may cause rashes in children who are sensitive to them.

 If you suspect baby may be allergic to milk, consult an allergist before introducing dairy products like cheese.
 Based on baby’s risk factors and history, your allergist may recommend allergy testing, or may instead advise dairy introduction under medical supervision in the office.
 If the risk is low, you may be advised to go ahead and introduce dairy in the home setting.
 As with all common allergens, start by serving a small quantity on its own for the first few servings, and if there is no adverse reaction, gradually increase the quantity over future meals.

-6 to 12 months old: Hold off on serving parmesan cheese due to sodium content and opt for other toppings like nutritional yeast.
+Hold off on serving parmesan cheese due to sodium content and opt for a low-sodium cheese or a vegan substitute like nutritional yeast.
 If you happen to have a dish with parmesan already prepared for yourself and you’d like to share, feel free to do so—a small sprinkle of parmesan here and there is fine.

 Not sure how much sodium baby can have?
 See our Sodium page.